symfony/symfony-docs/frontend/encore/reactjs.rst

 Building a component
 --------------------

-Now that Encore can manage any React instance, time to build a "Hello World" React component!
+Now that Encore can manage any React instance, it's time to build a "Hello World" React component!

-Start by creating a ``App.jsx`` file into the ``assets/components`` folder:
+Start by creating an ``App.jsx`` file in the ``assets/components`` folder:

 .. code-block:: javascript